Skip to content

 Match known users

 With Match known users, user identity becomes part of the matching.
-The rule then no longer applies only to IP addresses, but to known users or groups.
+The rule then no longer only applies to IP addresses, but to known users or groups.

-• Web Policies should apply per AD group
+• Web policies should apply per AD group

-• reporting should be user-based
+• Reporting should be user-related

-For initial tests, it is often better to start without User Matching and add user criteria later.
+For initial tests, it is often better to start without user matching and add user criteria later.

 Add exclusion